 November 2021 – January 2022 (Central market square and Simon Stevinplein)

 Wintergloed – Winterglow: Winter Glow consists of a light trail through the centre of Bruges.
 On several locations light installations are placed around a theme.
 In the centre of Bruges and abundance of Christmas trees and decoration will create a warm atmosphere in these dark and cold days. (dates follow later)

 New Years Eve – Bruges sings: Bruges welcomes the new year with a songfest featuring the most popular hits of recent years.
+The repertoire consists of the biggest sing-along songs of pop music, complemented by some Christmas and winter classics (32 songs in total).
+These songs are a mix of all languages, so do not hesitate to sing along.
 Followed by fireworks or light show at midnight.